glifio/glif-msg-finder/README.md

   -h, --help             help for find-messages
       --max-epoch uint   The minimum epoch (default 18446744073709551615) --min-epoch uint   The minimum epoch
-      --strict           Fail if node doesn't have enough data
 ```

 ## License